NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/kmeans-pca/classification_kmeans_pca.md

     Provisional data are included.
 To exclude provisional data, use input parameter include_provisional=False.

     Continuing will download 2 files totaling approximately 692.0 MB.
-Do you want to proceed? (y/n)  n
+Do you want to proceed? (y/n)  y

-    Download halted

 Let's see what data were downloaded.